Skip to content

 Context Limitations

-The agent operates within a bounded context window (typically tens of thousands of tokens depending on configuration).
+The agent operates within a bounded context window the context length.
 When this limit is reached, older or less relevant information may be truncated.

 The following are not available: